Dangling-bond charge qubit on a silicon surface: Applications to quantum computation

-\emph{Initialization and readout:---} For our DB-DB$^-$ pair to be an effective charge qubit, initialization to a simple pure state and qubit-specific readout are critical; these are two of DiVincenzo's five criteria (the other criteria are scalability, a universal set of gates, long coherence times, with long coherence times established in the previous section)~\cite{DiV00}.
+For our DB-DB$^-$ pair to be an effective charge qubit, initialization to a simple pure state and qubit-specific readout are critical, as two of DiVincenzo's five criteria~\cite{DiV00} (the other criteria are scalability, a universal set of gates, long coherence times, with coherence time addressed in the previous section).
+Complete fulfillment of DiVincenzo's five criteria is beyond the scope of this work. but here we briefly discuss coherence times, initialization, and readout.

-Qubits are initialized in the $\left|0\right\rangle$ state by temporarily applying an electrostatic potential~$\Delta V_\imath(t)$ so that the left~DB is lower in energy thus attracting the pair's excess electron~\cite{BM03}.
-Steps toward this initialization procedure have been achieved experimentally for DB pairs~\cite{HBD+09}.
-When initialization is complete, the tilt of the electrostatic potential landscape is eliminated, and tunneling between the two DBs commences.
-Of course the lattice deformation due to excess charge in Fig.~\ref{fig:qubit}(c) is present during subsequent tunneling, but is expected to relax orders of magnitude slower than the tunneling rate hence gradually modify the tunneling dynamics with small decoherence over many cycles.

-Advances towards qubit-specific readout were achieved by STM detection of the excess charge~\cite{HBD+09}.
-Charge was observed to be preferentially localized at one site in a DB pair, which indicates that both state preparation on one side and readout of `left' vs `right' state is feasible.
-Both initialization and readout are slow processes.
-Initializing qubits can be slow so the preparation timescale is not a fundamental problem.
-As all measurements can be delayed until the end of the quantum computation at an acceptable cost of more qubits and gate operations, slow readout is a technical rather than fundamental obstacle.
+As shown in the sections above, the single-qubit gate time is of the order of $10^{-14}$s, whereas the two-qubit gate time can be estimated as $h /(W_{\imath\jmath}^{\rm{s}}- W_{\imath\jmath}^{\rm{c}})$.
+Estimated values for the two-qubit gate times are given in Table~\ref{table1} for chosen DB configurations.
+For example, for the first DB configuration in that table, the expected decoherence time is $2\times 10^{-8}$s, thereby yielding an error probability of 2.3$\times 10^{-6}$ ($1.6\times 10^{-5}$) for the single qubit (two-qubit) gate, well within the tolerance demanded by standard quantum error correction protocols.